-On the first of the month following initial employment, regular full-time employees are eligible for College paid group life insurance coverage through CIGNA.
+On the first of the month following initial employment, regular full-time employees are eligible for College-paid group life insurance coverage.
 The insurance coverage is equal to the full amount of the annual salary plus \$5,000 to a maximum of \$300,000.
 The insurance carrier and the contents of the plan may be subject to change at the sole discretion of the College.
 Employees covered by a collective bargaining agreement are governed by the terms of the agreement.

 In all cases, if the amount of insurance is not an even multiple of \$1,000, it is raised to the next higher \$1,000 multiple.
-For example, if the salary is \$21,500, the policy coverage amount is \$27,000.
+For example, if the salary is \$26,500, the policy coverage amount is \$27,000.

 An employee leaving the College may convert this insurance to a private plan and continue it at his/her own expense.
-To do so, he/she should complete and submit a life insurance conversion form available through the human resources department.
-Further detailed information is available in the human resources department or general information is available at: www.cigna.com.
+To do so, he/she should complete and submit a life insurance conversion form available through the Office of Human Resources.
+Specific plan details and carrier information are available at: https://human-resources.providence.edu/benefits